 Of course, there is the obvious advantage that everyone you contact will know who you are, who you work for, what is your position in the organization, and how to communicate with you.
-A research by Eyequant shows that of all email signatures, visual signatures get the most attention.
+Research by Eyequant shows that of all email signatures, visual signatures get the most attention.

 Which Email platforms does Wisestamp integrate with?

-Since WiseStamp focuses on the visual aspect of the signature, the email platform we are most comfortable with is gmail.
-They offer a great visual processor, which allows us to enter GIFs, logos and images.
+Since WiseStamp focuses on the visual aspect of the signature, the email platform we are most comfortable with is Gmail.
+They offer a great visual processor, which allows us to enter GIFs, logos, and images.
 These visual elements generate a lot of clicks, virtually skyrocketing the engagement.
-Our solution is also used by Outlook and Mac Mail, though Outlook’s image processing is a bit outdated so no dynamic content there, but we still have the visual aspect.
+Our solution is also used by Outlook and Mac Mail.
+Though Outlook’s image processing is a bit outdated we still have the visual aspect to play with.
 Mac users are very distinctive, every company that offers solutions to frontline tools is after mac users, but there aren’t as many solutions for them.
-So to answer your question, WiseStamp was built to be agnostic, but gmail is where we place most of our focus.
+So to answer your question, WiseStamp was built to be agnostic, but Gmail is where we place most of our focus.

 You can also connect your social accounts to grow your Instagram, facebook and youtube followers with each email you send.
 Real estate agents, photographers and graphic designers who want to showcase their work find WiseStamp particularly interesting.